atquil/HowTo/README.md

 ## Three Methods to install Xcode :
 ## First Method [Fastest]

-- Go to this url : https://developer.apple.com/download/all/
+- Go to this url and download the file : https://developer.apple.com/download/all/
+- Unzip the file
+- Move the Xcode to Application Folder

 ## Second Method